httk/rsttools/docs/rstslide/presentation.rst

 ..
 Below follows the docinfo segment

-   There are three types of docinfo fields.
+   There are four types of docinfo fields, each grouped by double newline below.

-   The ones in the top group have defined bibliographic meaning.
+   1. Those with defined bibliographic meaning in rst.

-   The ones in the second group, abstract and dedication, are not formally part of the docinfo, but are meant to be typeset in the document.
+   2. The abstract and dedication are defined in rst to be lifted out of the docinfo, and are meant to be typeset somehow in the document.

-   The final ones are custom ones.
-These are used in rstslide to set configuration options.
+   3. Non-rst fields that have defined meaning in rstslide.
+      This is how you set configuration options.

+   4. Non-rst fields with no meaning in rstslide.
+      These are ignored.

-   One cannot put comments inside the docinfo block.
+   Note: one cannot put comments inside the docinfo block.
-   Only the first field list counts as the docinfo, and a comment ends it.
+   Only the first field list counts as part of the docinfo, and a comment ends it.

 :author: Rickard Armiento (forked from Julien Vitay)